Unboxed-Software/solana-course/content/basic-solana-mobile.md

 We’re also going to throw in some utility methods:

-- `getPublicKeyFromAddress(base64Address)`: Create a new Public Key object from the Base64 address.
+- `getPublicKeyFromAddress(base64Address)`: Creates a new Public Key object from the Base64 address.
-- `getAuthorizationFromAuthResult`: Handles the authorization result, extracts relevant data from the result and returns the `Authorization` context object.
+- `getAuthorizationFromAuthResult`: Handles the authorization result, extracts relevant data from the result, and returns the `Authorization` context object.

 We’ll expose all of this through a `useAuthorization` hook.

-For today, we are just going to implement what you need, to get up and running.
-We will dive more into all of the bits of MWA in the next lesson.
+Since this provider is the same across virtually all apps, we're going to give you the full implementation that you can copy/paste.
+We'll dig into the details of MWA in a future lesson.

-Create the file `AuthProvider.tsx` and fill in the following:
+Create the file `AuthProvider.tsx` and paste in the following:

 ```tsx
 import {Cluster, PublicKey} from '@solana/web3.js';